Divorce Proceedings in Italy

 The Italian legal separation of the spouses is regulated by the Italian Civil Code, the procedural code and related statutes.

-When a couple decide to separate, they have to appear before the President of the Local Court (“Udienza Presidenziale”) who offers them the choice of reconciliation or a formal separation (separazione formale) for one year.
-Financial matters should also be dealt with at this time.
+When a couple decide to separate, they have to appear before the President of the Local Court (“Udienza Presidenziale”) who offers them the choice of reconciliation or a formal separation ("separazione formale") for one year.
+Financial agreements should also be dealt with at this time.

 There are two types of legal separation in Italy.
-The first is consensual separation, which stems from a mutual agreement between husband and wife, and which is then approved by the court.
-The second is judicial separation, in which hearings and discussions are normally involved before an agreement is reached and the judge determines which spouse is responsible for the failure of the marriage.
+The first is consensual separation, which stems from a mutual agreement between husband and wife which is then approved by the court.
+The second is judicial separation, in which hearings and discussions are undertaken before an agreement is reached and the judge determines which spouse is responsible for the failure of the marriage.

-The legal separation in Italy is a temporary measure as it does not terminate the marriage; the main consequences are that the joint ownership of assets between the parties is divided, the duty of cohabitation under the matrimonial home is interrupted and the duty of marital fidelity is no longer applicable.
+The legal separation in Italy is a temporary measure as it does not terminate the marriage; the main consequences is that the marital assets between the parties are divided, the duty of cohabitation under the matrimonial home is negated and the duty of marital fidelity is no longer applicable.

-Separation in Italy is a no-fault system but being able to successfully establish responsibility for the breakdown of the marriage is an important factor to establish the right to ancillary relief and maintenance
+Separation in Italy is on a no-fault basis, however, being able to successfully establish responsibility for the breakdown of the marriage is an important factor to establish the right to ancillary relief and maintenance

 Divorce in Italy

-In an absolute majority of cases, divorce in Italy follows a one-year separation period, or only six months for consensual divorce, following the "fast track" divorce reform of April 2015.
+In an absolute majority of cases, divorce in Italy follows a period of separation of one year, or only six months for consensual divorce, following the "fast track" divorce reform of April 2015.

 Since April 2015, Italy introduced a "fast track" divorce reform which reduced the time it takes to obtain a divorce from three years to six months in the case of an uncontested divorce and one year in the case of a contested divorce.